 - 3. Patio Allowance.
 An employee or dining patio is allowed within the buffer yard for up to 50 percent of the depth of the required buffer yard. - D. Landscape Setback.
 All areas between site perimeter walls/fencing and lot lines facing a street shall be landscaped.
-Landscaping shall be installed and maintained in accordance with the sections of this Article and the following standards: - 1.
+Landscaping shall be installed and maintained in accordance with the sections of this article and the following standards: - 1.
 Planting areas more than 10 feet in width shall be planted with medium and large trees and medium and large shrubs to span the entire length. - 2.
 Planting areas 10 feet or less in width shall at the very least be planted with small trees and small to medium size shrubs to span the entire length. - 3.
-The shrubs shall be planted to provide total wall/fence screening from top to bottom for the entire length within five years. - 4.
-Trees shall be planted so the canopies could touch for the entire length within five years. - 5.
-Irrigation systems shall be designed to match the percolation rates of the soil.
+Vines may be included for areas adjacent to concrete or masonry walls. - 4.
+The landscape design shall provide total wall/fence screening from top to bottom for the entire length within five years. - 5.
+Trees shall be planted so the canopies could touch for the entire length within fifteen years.